-When someone without car insurance causes an accident that results in your injuries, you may have a couple of options available to you either through your own insurance or through a personal injury lawsuit.
-Your options depend upon the extent of your injuries and whether or not you carry uninsured motorist coverage (UIM) as part of your insurance policy.
+When someone without car insurance causes an accident that results in your injuries, you may have a couple of options available to you, either through your own insurance or through a personal injury lawsuit.
+Your options depend upon the extent of your injuries and whether or not you carry uninsured motorist (UM) coverage or underinsured motorist (UIM) coverage as part of your insurance policy.

 You can review your own auto insurance policy to better assess your standing in the event that an uninsured or underinsured driver negligently or recklessly causes a collision with you on the road.

-Personal Injury Protection (PIP) Versus Uninsured Motorist Coverage (UIM)
+Personal Injury Protection (PIP) Versus Uninsured Motorist Coverage (UM) and Underinsured Motorist Coverage (UIM)

 Severe Injuries Following Car Accidents